MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/reference.md

 To learn more, navigate to [Run Snippets of Code From Any Page][DevToolsJavascriptSnippets].

-## Disable JavaScript
+## Related articles

-Navigate to [Disable JavaScript with Microsoft Edge DevTools][DevToolsJavascriptDisable].
+*   [Disable JavaScript with Microsoft Edge DevTools][DevToolsJavascriptDisable].
+*   [Get Started With Debugging JavaScript In Microsoft Edge DevTools][DevToolsJavascriptGetStarted] - A simple, short tutorial using existing code, with screen captures.

 ## Getting in touch with the Microsoft Edge DevTools team